- A Better Balance (ABB) is founded.

 - New York State Domestic Workers Bill of Rights passes with support from ABB, which testified and advocated on behalf of the bill.

-- ABB helps to convene summit on work/family solutions for New England and publishes summit report.
+- ABB helps to convene summit on work-family solutions for New England and publishes summit report, A Work-Family Agenda for New England & the Nation.

 - ABB provides legal support to successful campaign for paid sick days in Seattle, WA, making it the third city in the country to enact paid sick days.